-1CR-Criterion-Referenced: items aligned to state-adopted content standards
+CR-Criterion-Referenced: items aligned to state-adopted content standards

-2NRT-Norm-Referenced Test: items that will yield a national comparison; may or may not be aligned to state-adopted content standards
+NRT-Norm-Referenced Test: items that will yield a national comparison; may or may not be aligned to state-adopted content standards

-3Of these items, 9 will contribute to both the CR scores and NRT feedback.
-The other 11 of these items will contribute to NRT feedback only and will not impact the student's Achievement Level designation, scale score, or grade conversion.
+Of these items, 9 will contribute to both the CR scores and NRT feedback.
+The other 11 of these items will contribute to NRT feedback only and will not impact the student's proficiency designation, scale score, or grade conversion.

-4Alignment of national NRT items to course content standards was verified by a committee of Georgia educators.
-Only approved, aligned NRT items will contribute to a student's CR Achievement Level designation, scale score, and grade conversion score.

-5Total number of items contributing to CR score: 55; total points: 55; total number of items contributing to NRT feedback: 20; total points: 20
+Alignment of national NRT items to course content standards was verified by a committee of Georgia educators.
+Only approved, aligned NRT items will contribute to a student's CRT proficiency designation, scale score, and grade conversion score.
+Total number of items contributing to CR score: 55; total points: 55; total number of items contributing to NRT feedback: 20; total points: 20

 The test will be given in two sections.
-Students may have up to 70 minutes per section to complete Sections 1 and 2.
-The total estimated testing time for the Biology EOC assessment ranges from approximately 90 to 140 minutes.
+Students may have up to 70 minutes, per section, to complete Sections 1 and 2.
+The total estimated testing time for the Biology EOC ranges from approximately 100 to 140 minutes.
 Total testing time describes the amount of time students have to complete the assessment.
-It does not take into account the time required for the test examiner to complete pre-administration and post-administration activities (such as reading the standardized directions to students).
+It does not take into account the time required for the test examiner to complete preadministration and post-administration activities (such as reading the standardized directions to students).
 Sections 1 and 2 may be administered on the same day or across two consecutive days based on the district's testing protocols for the EOC measures (in keeping with state guidance).